 "Wh – What?"
 Artemis stuttered.

 "Oh come on Arty, you can't hide it for me.
+I'm the titan goddess of motherhood, in case you've forgotten.
 I know you're with a child.
 I know a pregnant woman when I see one.
-I am after all your mother.
-It's not really that hard to figure out."
+Plus, I am your mother after all.
+It's not really that hard for me to figure out."
 Leto commented.

 "Oh boy."
 Artemis muttered to herself.